SangResidata/SangResidata/README.md

 - **Learn to apply Generative AI** for assisting more complex data.
 - **Data Engineering in Azure and GCP** for building robust ETL Pipelines.
-- *N8N* for reducing repetitive task.
+- *N8N* for automation and reducing repetitive task.
 - **Japanese Language** for better communication and learn their culture.